aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

 To assist you, we have provided the :attr:`whole_raw`, :attr:`tlv_start`, and :attr:`tlv_loc` attributes.

 You should do the following:

+0. Choose a CRC32C module of your liking, install that, and import it.

 1. Find the "CRC32C" TLV Vector in ``whole_raw``;
    it would start at byte ``tlv_start + tlv_loc["CRC32C"]``